Znow/znow.github.io/_posts/2022-02-03-consume-abp-api-from-xamarin-app.md

 Nor can I be held responsible for any bugs, breaches or unaware use of packages.

+The code shown in for the Xamarin app is by inspiration from another project that I am working on.

 ## Requirements
 * Existing ABP API project with IdentityServer
 * Existing Xamarin Forms application